andlukass/valgrind-mac/README.md

 The '-v' flag shares your current directory with the container, and with the '--rm' flag, the container deletes itself right after execution.

 ## USAGE
-You first must to generate a linux compiled executable file, running valgrind with "make", or with the file names you want to compile.
-After just run valgrind with the executable path.

-### RUNNING THE CONTAINER
-In any directory run:

-    docker run --rm -v $PWD:/temp valgrind <arguments>

-Or if you have the alias configured, just run:
+You need to ensure that your executable is compiled for Linux.
+Go to the project directory you want to run valgrind.
+You can compile your files using make:

-    valgrind <arguments>
+    valgrind make

-### ARGUMENTS
-To compile raw C/CPP files, run:
+Or by specifying the file names directly.

     valgrind <f1> <f2> <f3> ...

-To compile entire projects with a Makefile, run:

-    valgrind make

-Now with the executable, just run:
+Now you have the executable, just run:

     valgrind ./<path_to_executable>